JCMexplains/writing-for-success-2023/textbook.md

 Reference entries include the following four elements:

-- Author.
+- Author
-- Date.
+- Date
-- Title.
+- Title
-- Source.
+- Source

 The details for each of the parts depend on the kind of source.
 For example, dates in APA style often include only the year, but sometimes will be more specific.